 Within the context of this regional framework, the City also envisions the evolution of LAX into a modern, safe, and secure airport of the 21st century, continuing to serve as the region's principal international gateway within a more regional Southern California aviation system.
+As the international gateway in our region, Los Angeles World Airports is committed to setting the global airport standard for customer satisfaction and security, regional economic leadership and organizational performance.

 This plan sets forth the City's goals, objectives, policies, and programs that realize this vision.